stanfordmlgroup/methane-gapfill-ml/README.md

 # methane-gapfill-ml
-Python codebase for our paper "Gap-filling eddy covariance methane fluxes: Comparison of machine learning model predictions and uncertainties at FLUXNET-CH4 wetlands".
+Python codebase for [our manuscript](https://authors.elsevier.com/a/1dNxrcFXJZ1gC) "Gap-filling eddy covariance methane fluxes: Comparison of machine learning model predictions and uncertainties at FLUXNET-CH4 wetlands".

-Read more about our project [here](https://stanfordmlgroup.github.io/projects/gapfill/) and our manuscript [here](https://add/link/once/published).
+This codebase is a work in progress and will be updated periodically over the next few months:
+- [X] Data preprocessing
+- [X] Model training
+- [X] Model testing
+- [ ] Uncertainty estimation, calibration/sharpness, and post-processing calibration
+- [ ] Gap-filling a dataset with a trained model

 ## Prerequisites
 1. Clone this repository